 - the employee mistakenly took from work a briefcase with unsecured personal data.
 After a while, however, he realized that a mistake had occurred and returned to work, returning the briefcase.
 In such a case, there is also no threat to the rights or freedoms of the data subjects.

-Where you can handle the matter
+Where you can complete this procedure

 Urząd Ochrony Danych Osobowych